-How much template should I bring if I want to use your primers?
-If using the primers available at DAF, please bring 6µl of template in a tube and add 6µl of the appropriate primer when you arrive at our facility.
+How much template should I provide if I want to use your primers?
+If you would like us to add one of our standard primers to your template, please bring 6µl of template in a tube and indicate the appropriate primer when you place your order.
 There is no charge for using our primers.

 How do I place a sequencing order?
 The JHU ordering server manages all orders and data.
 To place an order and view your data, you must have a username and password.
 If you do not have an account, you can set one up from the log-in page.
 Please use your PI’s name instead of the Institution to help us with the final step of the set up.